juliaguida/oystercard/apprenticeship_module_outlines.md

 > We seek to write code that is easy to read, reason about and change by
 > 1. Avoiding repetition
 > 2. Breaking programs down into small, simple, pieces
-> 3. Ensuring that the relationships among pieces are simple
+> 3. Ensuring that the relationships between pieces are simple

 Everything you learn about OOD this week will map onto one or more of those three goals.